jaredwray/cacheable/packages/cacheable/README.md

 * `primary`: The primary store for the cache (layer 1) defaults to in-memory by Keyv.
 * `secondary`: The secondary store for the cache (layer 2) usually a persistent cache by Keyv.
 * `nonBlocking`: If the secondary store is non-blocking.
 Default is `false`.
-* `enableStats`: If you want to enable statistics for this instance.
-Default is `false`.
 * `stats`: The statistics for this instance which includes `hits`, `misses`, `sets`, `deletes`, `clears`, `errors`, `count`, `vsize`, `ksize`.
 * `clearStats()`: Clears the statistics for this instance.